leoasis/activerecord-futures/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Roadmap

-1. Fallback to normal queries when adapter does not support futures
-2. Think of a way to use the normal adapters